mahathun/NOWNZ/README.md

 # README #
 This project is a working online Mobile Friendly, Web portal for NOW NZ customers with all the features that customers might want.
 Such as,

- * Track the status of an order
+*   Track the status of an order.
 *   View current account balance.
 *   Pay bills.
 *   View plan.
 *   View Data/Public WiFi and calling usage.
 *   Change plans
 *   View past transaction history.
 *   Provide feedback on the portal
 *   View network status.

 The purpose of this online portal is to deliver whatever the information a NOW NZ customer might need without much trouble so NOW NZ will be able to deliver the maximum customer satisfaction.